New install with playbooks#

 Caution

-file in earlier versions of the installation playbooks.
+You may have used an .envrc file in earlier versions of the installation playbooks.

-Rename it to .env
+Rename it to .env,

-file using instructions in Set up .env.
+or create an .env file using instructions in Set up .env.

 On the control node,

-run playbooks with the ansible-playbook
+run playbooks with the ansible-playbook command

 with these command line options: